A stochastic perturbation approach to nonlinear bifurcating problems: Results

 Therefore, a correlation between the value of the local extrema in the sampling region and the branching solutions is confirmed, suggesting that a bifurcating behavior is characterized by the joint occurrence of both a high variance and multiple local extrema for the solution's PC representation.
 Moreover, one can note that the high-variance region keeps improving its symmetry w.r.t.\ the horizontal axis starting from degree two, while for degree one (see Figure \ref{subfig:vel_variance_0.9_1_Normal}) it is not perfectly centered yet.
 This, together with the progressive adjustment of the peaks values versus the stable branches values (from Figure \ref{subfig:poly_vel_variance_0.9_3_Normal} to Figure \ref{subfig:poly_vel_variance_0.9_4_Normal}), remarks even more the dependence of the PC representation's accuracy of the bifurcating phenomenon to the polynomial degree considered.

-In order to give a complete overview of the role of the local extrema, in Figure \ref{fig:kde_Normal} the PDF of the vertical component of the velocity solution is reconstructed thanks to its PC representation, as a large number of samples can be collected and used for the KDE.
+The PDF of the vertical component of the velocity solution is reconstructed in Figure \ref{fig:kde_Normal} thanks to its PC representation, as a large number of samples can be collected and used for the KDE.
 Two peaks can be observed at the two local extrema of the correspondent polynomial of Figure \ref{subfig:poly_vel_variance_0.9_4_Normal}, around the values $\{-1,1\}$.
 Indeed, as anticipated before, samples of the solution are obtained by repeatedly applying the polynomial function to samples collected from a normal random variable $\xi\sim\mathcal{N}(0,1)$.
-Thus, it is reasonable that the polynomial samples are concentrated around the local maxima and minima values since those are points of lower gradient of the function.
-Actually, for this very reason, we observe a higher peak around $-1$ in the density plot, as the abscissa of the corresponding local minimum is close to zero, and thus significantly more frequent in the sampling process of $\xi$.
+Thus, it is reasonable that we observe a higher peak around $-1$ in the density plot, as the abscissa of the corresponding local minimum is close to zero, and thus significantly more frequent in the sampling process of $\xi$.
 This has already been noted in Section \ref{sec:pitchfork}, and justifies the higher variance of PC solutions PDFs in case of Gaussian perturbation of $\mu$.

-Given the analysis of the influence of a small Gaussian noise applied to the viscosity parameter also in a computationally complex case, we aim to investigate the influence of assuming a different a-priori distribution: the Uniform one.
-Indeed, a big advantage of SSFEM representation is that it is not restrictive to Gaussian variables, but can be generalized using gPC expansion (see Section \ref{section:gPC_expansion}).
-We conduct such analysis in the following section, where we discuss uniform distributions for the viscosity and the impact of different computational meshes.